 Fundamental aspects of native lignin polymerization, structure, and interactions.
 PhD project funded by the Wallenberg Wood Science Centre.
 2019-2023.

 We are grateful for ongoing salary support for Ioanna Sapouna from the Wallenberg Wood Science Centre, a Sweden-wide network with the theme of “Wood Nanotechnology – New Materials from Trees“.
 This funding enables research and education activities related to the biosynthesis, fractionation, and exploitation of wood components, aiming at biorefinery and biomaterial applications.
 The WWSC and associated Treesearch community offers networking opportunities, graduate schools, infrastructure access, and a direct line to experts in academia and industry in Sweden.
 This project in particular is looking for ways to extract lignin from wood without altering its structure too much, while developing methods to look more closely at that native structure.
 Ioanna uses a combination of chemical and biological methods to achieve this, and her results have implications for the design of a lignin-first biorefinery and native lignin-based material applications.
+These funds were awarded to lignin expert Prof Martin Lawoko, who devised the project.

 Rheological characterisation of sustainable hydrogels exploiting a newly discovered protein:carbohydrate interaction.
 Funded by the Carl Trygger Foundation.
 2022-2024.